ippontech/blog-usa/posts/modernize-your-website-while-cutting-costs-using-jamstack.md

 # Automating Sermon Videos

-On the Wordpress site the church had to manually update the sermon video page every Monday with the latest sermon recording.
+On the Wordpress site, the church had to manually update the sermon video page every Monday with the latest sermon recording.
 I determined that this should be an automated task; one less thing for them to worry about.
 I accomplished this automation by using the serverless function capabilities that come with using Next.js and hosting it using Vercel.
 I wrote a Node.js function that calls the YouTube API to retrieve the five latest uploads.
-To save on API call quotas, I stored the response data in a database since new sermons are uploaded on Sundays and only change weekly.
-I figured there was no need to call the YouTube API anytime someone visited the site.
+To save on API call quotas, I stored the response data in a database.
+Since new sermons are uploaded on Sundays and only change weekly, I figured there was no need to call the YouTube API anytime someone visited the site.

 I set up a cron job using [EasyCron](https://www.easycron.com/) that runs on Sunday mornings when the sermons begin, and calls the YouTube API that I created to fetch the latest videos.
 Since they have a live stream, I display the live stream on their watch page and give an snackbar alert that a they can "Watch Live" so members do not have to go to YouTube to view the sermons and can watch on the website directly.